Laser Tattoo Removal

 Fading a tattoo (for a cover up) usually takes between 2 – 5 sessions while complete removal may need as many as 15 sessions, with 6 – 8 weeks between each session.

 Black and dark blue tattoos respond best to laser treatments, particularly on people with fair skin.
 Other colours are more difficult to address and require different types of lasers to be used.

 As with any advanced skin treatment, there are some risks to be aware of.
 After the procedure, there will be some heat, pain and swelling as well as possible blistering or crusting.
 Once the tattoo has been removed, there may still be some skin discolouration where the ink once was.
 Although rare, scarring is also possible, particularly when aftercare instructions aren’t strictly followed or when inferior laser equipment is used.

 Discomfort is usually managed with topical anaesthetic creams.
 In some cases, we’re able to prescribe local anaesthetic injections prior to the treatment, which allows for a quicker session and more comfortable experience.

 In NSW, there is no regulation regarding the operation of a laser device and cheap, low quality machines are accessible to anybody.
 To avoid being burned by unsafe laser treatments, make sure you choose a medical clinic with qualified and experienced staff.

-The laser operators at North Coast Medispa have completed laser safety courses in addition to training alongside our on-site Skin Specialist Dr Ken Gudmundsen, who is available on site for consultation or to assist in the unlikely event of an adverse reaction.
+The laser operators at North Coast Medispa have completed laser safety courses in addition to training alongside our on-site Dermatologist, who is always available for consultation or to assist in the unlikely event of an adverse reaction.